Carruanthus ringens

 Carruanthus ringens (syn.
-Carruanthus caninus) is one of only two species belonging to the genus Carruanthus (family Aizoaceae).
+Carruanthus caninus) is a species of flowering plant in family Aizoaceae, one of only two species belonging to the genus Carruanthus.
+It is a succulent subshrub native to the southern and south-central Western Cape Province of South Africa.

 It has gained the Royal Horticultural Society's Award of Garden Merit.

-Carruanthus ringens, like Carruanthus peersi, is a species native to South Africa.

 Carruanthus ringens grows to a height of 20 cm.
 This succulent is drought tolerant and grows best in soils of pH 6 and 8.
 If kept completely dry it will withstand mild frost.
 Like a number of other plants belonging to the Aizoaceae, the species has flowers which bear a superficial similarity to those of dandelions (species in the unrelated genus Taraxacum of the Asteraceae).

+The species was first described as Mesembryanthemum ringens by Carl Linnaeus in 1753.
+In 1959 Boudewijn Karel Boom placed the species in genus Carruanthus as C. ringens.